- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these issues, it is important to regularly defragment the storage drives on NAS QNAP REXP-1220U-RP devices.
 Defragmentation rearranges the fragmented data blocks, improving performance, reducing disk wear, optimizing storage capacity, and simplifying data recovery processes.
 Additionally, implementing a regular backup strategy and monitoring disk health can help ensure data availability and minimize potential loss.

-Although NAS REXP-1220U-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS REXP-1220U-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -